Medical Dictionary

 What are the symptoms of HPV infections?

-Some people develop warts from certain low-risk HPV infections, but the other types (including the high-risk types) have no symptoms.
+Some people get warts from certain low-risk HPV infections, but the other types (including the high-risk types) have no symptoms.

 How are HPV infections diagnosed?

-Health care providers can usually diagnose warts by looking at them.
+Health care providers can usually find out if you have warts by looking at them.

 What are the treatments for HPV infections?

-People who have HPV-related cancers usually get the same types of treatment as people who have cancers that are not caused by HPV.
+People who have HPV-related cancers usually get the same types of treatment as people who have cancers that HPV does not cause.
 An exception to this is for people who have certain oral and throat cancers.
 They may have different treatment options.

 Can HPV infections be prevented?

-Vaccines can protect against several types of HPV, including some that can cause cancer.
-The vaccines provide the most protection when people get them before they are exposed to the virus.
+Vaccines can protect against several types of HPV, including genital warts and some that can cause cancer.
+The vaccines provide the most protection when people get them before exposure to the virus.
 This means that it is best for people to get them before they become sexually active.

 NIH: National Cancer Institute